I want to tell you about my firsthand experience regarding autism in toddlers.

 Yes, I felt so much guilt in the first years but I’ll cover that elsewhere.

 But now, we had a word for her quirks and personality blips.
 We had a word that would help us to understand her better.
 We had a word that I would come attached to.
-We had a word that despite it’s negative connotations, would connect me to numerous others.
+We had a word that despite it’s negative connotations to some, would connect me to numerous others.

 So, there you have it.
 Our encounter with the A word.
 Not a bad word, by any stretch of the imagination, but a word that changed my life as I knew it.